 Now let’s consider live plants for your African dwarf frog tank setup.
 While, as we’ve already told you, there’s noting wrong with using artificial plants in your frogs home.
 Live plants do have a few benefits we feel you may want to know about…

-- They add oxygen to the water in your frogs home.
+- Live plants add oxygen to the water in your frogs home.

 - They also help keep the water clean because they use your frogs waste for food.